 Neither of us learned to ski at a young age.
 It wasn’t until our teenage years that we discovered our passion for snowboarding.
 Over the years, we’ve visited many ski resorts in British Columbia.
 We also spent one winter snowboarding in the French Alps.

 We’ve made it a priority to introduce our boys to skiing at a young age so that they can develop their skills early.
 Skiing is such a great sport and we hope they embrace it as they get older.
 So far, so good.

 In other news, we bought a cabin at Sasquatch Mountain!
-That’s another reason why we want our kids to embrace skiing or snowboarding.
+That’s another reason why we want our kids to embrace winter sports.

 Connor, our youngest boy, first learned to ski at Manning Park Ski Resort.
 He was 3 years old at the time.